Author: Tosh Lubek Published: 23rd February 2022

 Never use a knife other than for its intended purpose.
 When you use a knife for something other than what it is supposed to be used for, things can go wrong.
 That is how you injure yourself or how you break or damage the knife.

 Tip 5: Use a Flat Supported Surface

 When cutting food, you should always use a flat, supporting surface.
-You don’t want the food to slip on an uneven surface, and you accidentally stab yourself.
+You don’t want the food to slip on an uneven surface, and accidentally stab yourself.
 The best way to do this is to use a counter or table that is secure.

 Place a cutting board underneath your food for best practices.
-This makes cutting for you, so the area is raised from the surface, but it protects the surface from the knife’s blade.
+This makes cutting easier for you, so the area is raised from the surface, but it protects the surface from the knife’s blade.
 You can also distribute the cut food more easily and clean up quickly.

 Tip 6: Cut Round Items to Have a Flat Side

 If you have a round item, you can cut it in half or cut one side to have a flat side.
 This will prevent the food from rolling while you slice and dice.
 You can ensure that your fingers will stay intact.